ArianeSime/superstore-sql-sales-analysis/analysis_description.md

 - Profitability analysis reveals that some high-selling products and regions contribute less to overall profit.

 ---

+## Analytical Approach

+The analysis followed a structured process:

+1. Build a normalized relational database from the raw dataset.
+2. Validate the data using record counts and integrity checks.
+3. Perform SQL analysis to answer business questions related to:
+   - revenue performance
+   - product profitability
+   - regional performance
+   - customer contribution
+4. Interpret the results to extract business insights and recommendations.

 # Data Modeling Adjustment